 Marketing automation first came into existence in 1992.
 It had been foreshadowed in the 1980s by big companies who used CRM systems to automatically insert names and addresses from databases onto letters and envelopes.
 But it was only in 1992 that marketing automation found its way into the mainstream and got its official name.

 The early systems primarily revolved around email.
 In 1992, the internet was in its infancy and a lot of businesses didn’t have an online presence.
-So marketing automation didn’t really go BOOM until the arrival of everyone’s favourite addiction, social media.
+So marketing automation didn’t really go BOOM until the arrival of everyone’s favorite addiction, social media.

 Marketing automation grew from a $225 million industry to a $1.62 billion industry in the noughties, garnering over 142,700 users worldwide.